Seafood Sea Cuterie Board

 This post contains collections of products that I personally recommend (it may contain affiliate links).

-You could also call this a “Shark-cuterie” board and serve it for Shark Week.
-Or serve it alongside my signature “Shark-coohie” Board and my Beach-Themed Candy Board.
+The only trick with seafood is keeping it cold in the warm weather.
+If you’re serving outside, just be sure to keep fresh ice on deck!
+No matter what you choose, this shellfish platter makes one shell of an appetizer!
+(You could also call this a “Shark-cuterie” board and serve it for Shark Week.
+Or serve it alongside my signature “Shark-coochie” Board and my Beach-Themed Candy Board.)

-Seafood Platter Recipe Ingredients
+Seafood Platter Ingredients

 - Cocktail sauce